Margaret Morris (dancer): Ballet

 At the outbreak of the Second World War, Margaret Morris relocated to Glasgow.
 In 1940 she formed the Celtic Ballet Club and produced several big ballets for war charities.
 In 1947 she formed a small professional company - Celtic Ballet of Scotland - and toured in Glasgow and France.
 The Celtic Ballet utilised both Margaret's own technique and Scottish country and Highland dance movements.
 In 1951, the Celtic Ballet had a season at the Theatre Royal, Glasgow.
 In 1954, the Celtic Ballet toured the United States and performed at Ted Shawn's Jacob's Pillow dance festival.
 Between 1958 and 1959 the Celtic Ballet performed at festivals in Russia, Austria and Czechoslovakia.
 In 1960 she formed the Scottish National ballet and appeared at the Festival Theatre, Pitlochry.
+The Celtic Ballet College in Glasgow was based on modern ballet not classical.
+The last tour she did with Scottish National Ballet performed in Glasgow (The Alhambra), Edinburgh, Aberdeen, Carlisle and Sunderland.
+As well as training for theatre dance she also trained pupils to be dance therapists.
+She used to go every Friday to the Southern General Hospital in Glasgow and her training was based on people with mental and physical health problems.

 Notation

 Morris devised a method of dance notation intended for the documentation of all kinds of human movement.
-First published in The Notation of Human Movement (1928), she later came to refer to the notation as Danscript.
+It was first published in The Notation of Human Movement (1928), the same year as the Laban system.
+Initially Morris was inspired by the shorthand system devised by Raymond Duncan but realised the limitations of such an approach for comprehensive documentation.
+The system she later referred to as 'Danscript' was comprehensive and was intended for the universal documentation of human movement.
+It featured in Choreo-graphics (1989) and was referenced in The Dancing Times.

 Art work

-A daughter of the artist William Bright Morris, Margaret Morris began to paint from an early age.
+Morris began to paint from an early age.
+Her father was the artist William Bright Morris.
 The Third Eye Centre recognized her work in both dance and art with the exhibition catalog Margaret Morris: Drawings and Designs and the Glasgow Years.
 In 1984 an exhibition of her work was held in Glasgow at the Cyril Gerber Fine Art Gallery.
 The exhibition Color, Rhythm and Dance was shown in Scotland and in France in 1985.
 In 1991, a centenary exhibition of her drawings and paintings was held at the Cyril Gerber Gallery.
-The Fergusson Gallery features artefacts from all aspects of her career, including original costumes, costume designs, drawings from her childhood and adult career, paintings and sketchbooks.
+The Fergusson Gallery in Perth features artefacts from all aspects of her career, including original costumes, costume designs, drawings from her childhood and adult career, paintings and sketchbooks.
+Morris also designed the cover art for The March of the Women, the anthem of the Women's Social and Political Union written by Ethel Smyth c1910.